terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

 };
 ```

-Now, the `employees` list should be populated with the `Employee` objects that is ready to be insert into the database.
+The `employees` list should now be populated with the `Employee` objects, ready to be inserted into the database.

-## Using the Javascript client
+## Using the TerminusDB JavaScript Client

-The next step is the insert all `Employees` into the database.
-But before, we need to create a client with our cloud endpoint:
+The script inserts all `Employees` into the database using the TerminusDB JavaScript Client.
+To do this, we need to create a client with our cloud endpoint:

 ```javascript
 // TODO: Change teamname and username